jasonm23/onlisp-markdown/onlisp.md

-66 If we could tell how many parameters each function had, we could write a version of compose so that, in f g, multiple values returned by g would become the correspond- ing arguments to f.
+66 If we could tell how many parameters each function had, we could write a version of compose so that, in f g, multiple values returned by g would become the corresponding arguments to f.
 In CLTL2, the new function function-lambda-expression returns a lambda-expression representing the original source code of a function.
 However, it has the option of returning nil, and usually does so for built-in func-